jeremywen/JW-Modules/README.md

 #### Basics

 * You can click and drag cells in the grid to toggle them on and off.
+* You can right+click the module to select the number of polyphonic channels.

 #### Top